MJMcP/best-compressed/README.md

 <!-- go over all the projects features, what they were supposed to do and how they have worked.
-how does the project look in the different browsers and screen sizes mention any issues you have had - interesting bugs -->
+how does the project look in the different browsers and screen sizes mention any issues you have had - interesting bugs --> In the building of the site, the major issues I had to deal with involved the following:

+- Column layout and image sizing to format

+- Video Embedding
+  - When I first attempted to insert a link for the youtube videos that I had selected, I was immediately shown an error message for where the video should appear.
+My first source of assistance was the Slack channels of CI where I searched for "embed youtube link into html".
+One member suggested the video embed generator created by Codegena but warned of issues may occur in validation later.
+I decided to use the generator for the moment as they work for MVP and I hope to correct before official launch of site on June 23rd 2022.

 ### Validator Testing
 <!-- the reports back from these validators -->